 This puffet fish looks like it might be sleeping, and scientists tell us that yes, fish sleep.

-Common aquarium pets, zebrafish have no eyelids and so scientists have wondered whether the fish get any sleep.
-The new research, detailed in the Oct.
-16 issue of the journal PLoS Biology, suggests the fish do indeed take naps and can experience sleepless nights.
+Common aquarium pets, zebrafish have no eyelids, so scientists have wondered whether the fish get any sleep.
+The new research, detailed in a 2012 issue of the journal PLoS Biology, suggests the fish do indeed take naps and can experience sleepless nights.

 The findings have implications for understanding human sleep problems.
 The neurological disorder narcolepsy affects about one in 2,000 people in the United States, plaguing them with excessive daytime sleepiness, interrupted nighttime sleep, bouts of muscle paralysis that cause a narcoleptic to collapse, and dream-like hallucinations during sleep.